 The results presented at the first symposium were so interesting and the need for continued dialogue so pressing that we were urged to arrange a new symposium, at a new location where we knew that there would be a great interest in the results.
 Due to SP’s longstanding collaboration with the National Infrastructure Institute’s Centre for Infrastructure Expertise, NI2-CIE, in USA, the venue for the new symposium was Greenbelt in November 2004 in close collaboration with NI2.
 This became the 1st International Symposium on Tunnel Safety and Security (ISTSS), thereby broadening the scope from fire issues to safety and security.

 Safety and Security have been high on the scientific agenda for decades, no more so than after the tragic attacks of nine-eleven in New York.
 The success of the ISTSS is a tribute to the pressing need for continued international research and dialogue on these issues, perhaps in particular connected to complex infrastructure such as tunnels and tunnel networks.
 At RISE, we are very proud to have been able to establish a regular tunnel symposium that normally attracts over 200 delegates from all parts of the world.

 The focus has mainly been on fires and safety in tunnels, but it is shifting more and more towards security including also other underground spaces such as garages, metros and caverns.
-The new terrorist threats and focus on how to solve these problems is increasing.
-The need for expertise in this area for underground infrastructure in general is continuously increasing.
-We urge scientists and practicing engineers in this field to consider ISTSS as good quality forum for presenting their results.
-The aim is to make ISTSS as a natural forum for scientists and practicing engineers to exchange information in the future.
+Solutions to new energy carriers and antagonistic threats are becoming increasingly important.
+The need for expertise about these issues for underground infrastructure is continuously increasing.
+We urge scientists and engineers in this field to consider ISTSS as premier quality symposium for presenting their results.
+The aim is to make ISTSS a recurring forum for scientists and engineers to exchange information.